NemanjaManot/react-native-startup/README.md

 > *React Native lets build mobile apps using only JavaScript.
 It uses the same design as React, letting you compose a rich mobile UI from declarative components.*

 ###### React.js VS React Native
 React Native is a consequence of React (the library).
 We are still writing React code, but the framework we are using (React Native) offers additional functionality to run app on iOS or Android.
-If someone know React, he already know most of React Native.
+If someone knows React, he already knows most of the React Native.

 A few simple examples of the differences between React.js and React Native:
  * RN instead of `div` or `p`  use components like `<View>` or `<Text>`